 I'm thinking that if you first whip the butter with a little milk or cream before stirring or blending in the rest, you would end up with an awesome whipped butter to top Pancakes, French Toast, etc.!

-If you don't have molds to press the butter into, you can either do what I mentioned above and just serve it in small ramekins or prep bowls.
-Or you could form it into a log on a piece of plastic wrap, roll it up and then hold the excess plastic wrap at either end and spin the tube until the ends twist tightly shut and butter is compacted.
+If you don't have molds to press the butter into, you can either do what I mentioned above and just serve it in small ramekins or prep bowls, or you can form it into a log on a piece of plastic wrap, roll it up and then hold the excess plastic wrap at either end and spin the tube until the ends twist tightly shut and butter is compacted.
 Then you can chill it until ready to serve and slice it into coins.
 I was tempted to freeze it, but I was afraid the honey would crystallize.
 You can definitely do that with garlic and other herb butters to make it easier to slice.

 By the way, that plastic wrap/spinning into a tube method works great for freezing cookie dough.
 I never understood why people freeze lumps of cookie dough on baking sheets, then transfer them to containers to be frozen - they take up much more space that way.
 I freeze the tubes, and when someone wants cookies, I just slice off as many as I need and toss them in the oven, re-freezing the rest.